segmentio/segment-docs/src/connections/storage/data-lakes/data-lakes-manual-setup.md

 {% include content/plan-grid.md name="data-lakes" %}

 The instructions below will guide you through the process required to configure the environment required to begin loading data into your Segment Data Lake.
-For a more automated process, see [Step 1 - Configure AWS Resources](#step-1---configure-aws-resources) above.
+For a more automated process, see [Set Up Segment Data Lakes](/src/connections/storage/catalog/data-lakes/index.md).

 ## Step 1 - Create an S3 Bucket